Naval Architects and Marine Engineers deal with the world’s most powerful vehicles and largest moving structures.

 4 or 5 Highers at AAAA or AAABB including Maths at A and Engineering Science or Physics plus English at National 5.
 Advanced Higher Maths and Physics preferred.
 Higher English preferred.

-4 Highers at AAAB including Maths and Engineering Science or Physics plus English at National 5.
+4 or 5 Highers at AABB or ABBBB including Maths and Engineering Science or Physics plus English at National 5.
 Advanced Higher Maths and Physics preferred.
 Higher English preferred.

 Faculty of Engineering